WRHS English Department Program Guide

 American Literature (H, CPA, CP; Grades 11, 12) 2½ credits

 This required course explores the literature of the United States, as well as the historical and cultural influences on that literature.
 Students discover and discuss the major literary movements from which the literature of the United States has emerged.
 All levels develop writing and critical reading skills along with media and oral presentation skills.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 @ British Literature (H, CPA; Grades 11, 12) 2½ credits

 This course surveys literature from early Anglo-Saxon times to the present and emphasizes an appreciation of the literary heritage of the British Isles.
 Students scrutinize the literature in order to think, to write, and to speak meaningfully about diverse topics reflecting the semester’s study.
-Students will write at least one critique
+Students will write at least one literary analysis

 Journalism I (CPA, Grades 11, 12) 2½ credits